DaleTiley-AirCapital/CryptArb/replit.md

 2. Each check creates a "tick" containing: prices, FX rate, spread %, net edge, direction, profitability
 3. The last 6 ticks are kept in memory (deque) for instant access
 4. When the 6th tick arrives, the oldest tick is queued for async database write
+5. **Deduplication:** Only persists tick if net edge differs from previous tick (reduces duplicates when prices are stable)
-5. A background writer task persists ticks without blocking the main loop
+6. A background writer task persists ticks without blocking the main loop

 **API Endpoints:**
 - `GET /ticks?hours=1&limit=1000` - Fetch historical ticks